 My Lord and Spymaster

-Sebastian Kennett is a self-made man -- passionate, adventurous, and powerful; a master trader and international shipper; a man who'll risk everything for an honest profit.
+Sebastian Kennett is a self-made man -- passionate, adventurous, and powerful; a master trader and international shipper; a man who'll risk everything for a profit.

-Jess Whitby was a child on the mean streets of the East End.
+Jess Whitby grew up on the mean streets of the East End.
 Her father's a fine rogue and sometime smuggler.
 His canny trading and her brilliant management have built them a fortune.

 Then one of Sebastian's ships goes down and a traitor is to blame.
 All the Whitby's money won't protect Jess' father from an accusation of treason.